dudintv/dudin.tv/content/scripts/flex-box.md

 ### Interface description

-The script uses a bounding box from __Gabarit container__ to build a space/field for child containers.
+The script uses a bounding box from **Size container** to build a space/field for child containers.

-It's possible to switch between X and Y as the main axis by __Axis__ param.
+It's possible to switch between X and Y as the main axis by **Axis** param.

-__Size of children__ helps you to control how will be calculated the bounding boxes of items.
+**Size of children** helps you to control how will be calculated the bounding boxes of items.
 "Whole container" just consider bounding boxes of each item-container.
 But, "first sub-container" allows you to control this size manually through the dimensions of the first child container of each item-container.
 With the second option, the animation can be more smoothly and more controllable.
 You even can animate this "first sub-container".

-__Justify__ works like in HTML/CSS flex.
+**Justify** works like in HTML/CSS flex.

-__Align__ works along the secondary axis.
+**Align** works along the secondary axis.
 If you select X as the first axis, the second will be Y.

-__Shift of gap__ and __Magnetic gap__ allow you to control aesthetic factors of appearance.
+**Shift of gap** and **Magnetic gap** allow you to control aesthetic factors of appearance.
 How items look when items count is few or many.

-__Min gap__ is like a threshold for minimal gaps.
+**Min gap** is like a threshold for minimal gaps.
 If the gap should be less the value it becomes to zero!
 It allows avoiding very tiny gaps between items what can look like cracks.

 </interface-description>